gavinlyonsrepo/cylon/README.md

 Auracle and trizen are both AUR helpers you can install one or both depending on preference.
 Auracle is a more minimalist helper. trizen is more fully featured.
-Auracle is recommended as in addition to menu options it is used for -u and -n functions, plus step 24 of the package list maker(REF1) Auracle is new and still in development hence the -git extension.
+Auracle is used for -u and -n functions, plus step 24 of the package list maker Auracle is new and still in development hence the -git extension.

 libnotify should be installed on the vast majority of Arch systems already.